crinis/sourcebans-docker/README.md

 #### Environment Variables

 * `REMOVE_SETUP_DIRS` - Removes the install/ and updater/ directories.
-You have to use this after installing or updating your installation
+You have to set this to "true" after installing or updating your installation

 #### Volumes